Hours (David Bowie album): Release

 Hours received an official CD release on 4 October 1999 through Virgin Records.
 In Japan, "We All Go Through" appeared as a bonus track.
 It was a commercial success in the UK, peaking at number five on the UK Albums Chart, becoming Bowie's highest chart placement there since Black Tie White Noise (1993), but dropped off soon after.
 In the US however, it peaked at number 47 on the Billboard 200, becoming Bowie's first studio album since Ziggy Stardust to miss the top 40.
 Elsewhere, Hours reached the top ten in France, Germany and Italy, and the top 20 in Japan.

-"Survive" was released as the third single from the album on 17 January 2000 in a new remix by English producer Marius de Vries.
+"Survive" was released as the third single from the album on 17 January 2000 in a new remix by the English producer Marius de Vries.
 It reached number 28 in the UK.
 The music video, directed by Walter Stern, features Bowie sitting alone at a table waiting for an egg to boil before he and the egg start to float; it reflects the reflective quality of the recording.
 For its release as the fourth and final single on 17 July 2000, "Seven" appeared in its original demo form along with remixes by de Vries and Beck.
 This release reached number 32 in the UK.